What We Do

 What we do…

-At ESAP, we make sure that the dialogue between citizens and government can take place and is constructive, leading to action by government.
-ESAP partners pay specific attention to vulnerable groups in the communities where we operate to ensure that also their voices are heard and acted upon.
+We pay specific attention to vulnerable groups in the communities where we operate to ensure that their voices are heard and acted upon.
 These groups include women and children, people living with disabilities, those affected by HIV/AIDS, and the poor.
 Gender is mainstreamed in all that we do, and we expect our partners to demonstrate gender-balanced approaches and hiring practices as much as we expect them to integrate gender in the implementation of their program activities.

 And what we not do…

 At ESAP, we are not experts in the service delivery sectors that citizens may have concerns about, although some of our implementing partners may have expertise in a particular area.
-Generally, we cannot solve the specific problems in health, or agriculture, education, or any other sector.
-We are also not experts in the implementation of the productive safety net program (PSNP).
+Generally, we cannot solve the specific problems in health, agriculture, education, or any other sector.
+We are also not experts in the implementation of the Productive Safety Net Program (PSNP).